evandersondev/darto/README.md

 Darto is a microframework inspired by Express and Fastify for building web applications in Dart.
 It offers a simple API with familiar middleware patterns that make it easy to get started with web development!

+### Support 💖

+If you find Darto useful, please consider supporting its development 🌟[Buy Me a Coffee](https://buymeacoffee.com/evandersondev).🌟 Your support helps us improve the framework and make it even better!

 ## Installation 📦

 Run the following command to install Darto: